Legal Considerations When Starting a Small Business

 The Importance of Intellectual Property Protection

 • Copyrights: Automatically granted when you create original work such as writing or art.
-However, registering with the U.S Copyright Office offers extra protection.
+Registering with the U.S Copyright Office offers extra protection.

 • Trademarks: Trademarks cover things like logos or slogans that distinguish your brand from others in the market.
 Registering them federally ensures nobody else can use them without permission.